LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/LPFunctionsGuide.md

 ### Conversation Builder - Configure the integration

-1. Within LiveEngage, open Conversation Builder and click the **Integrations** tab.
+1. Within Conversational Cloud, open Conversation Builder and click the **Integrations** tab.
 2. Provide a name for the function’s integration.
 In our example, we'll use `UnsolicitedCommentFunction`.
 3. Set the **Integration Type** to `FaaS`.
 4. Select the `Productive` function that you want to integrate.